gitlabhq/gitlabhq/doc/user/markdown.md

-Similarly, a whole block of code can be fenced with triple backticks ```` ``` ````, triple tildes (`~~~`), or indended 4 or more spaces to achieve a similar effect for a larger body of code. test.
+Similarly, a whole block of code can be fenced with triple backticks ```` ``` ````, triple tildes (`~~~`), or indended 4 or more spaces to achieve a similar effect for a larger body of code.

 ~~~
 ```